feathersjs/docs/api/authentication/hooks.md

 $ npm install feathers-authentication-hooks --save
 ```

 `feathers-authentication-hooks` is a package containing some useful hooks for authentication and authorization.
 For more information about hooks, refer to the [chapter on hooks](../hooks.md).
+All hooks in this page won't affect internal call.

 ## queryWithCurrentUser